gleam-lang/website/cheatsheets/gleam-for-erlang-users.md

 Error(False)
 ```

-### Maps
+### Dicts

 In Erlang, maps can have keys and values of any type, and they can be mixed in a given map.
-In
-Gleam, maps can have keys and values of any type, but all keys must be of the same type in a given
-map and all values must be of the same type in a given map.
+In Gleam, maps are called Dict (Dictionary) and provided by the standard library.
+Dicts can have keys and values of any type, but all keys must be of the same type in a given dict and all values must be of the same type in a given dict.

-There is no map literal syntax in Gleam, and you cannot pattern match on a map.
-Maps are generally
+There is no dict literal syntax in Gleam, and you cannot pattern match on a dict.
+Dicts are generally
 not used much in Gleam, custom types are more common.

 #### Erlang